 8. Deep Learning Methods for Space Domain Awareness

 Roberto Furfaro, Professor, University of Arizona

-Richard Linares, Charles Stark Draper Assistant Professor, Massachusetts Institute of Technology
+Richard Linares, Associate Professor, Massachusetts Institute of Technology

 Over the past decade, the field of machine learning has experienced incredible improvements in the applicability and accuracy of its techniques.
 These advances present huge opportunities for the SDA community as it faces ever-increasing scope, sensing modalities, and data volumes.
 The short course will survey recent advances in deep learning and associated applications to SDA.
 The first portion of the course will cover a broad overview of modern deep learning techniques with an emphasis on those areas that seem most directly relevant to SDA.
 The second portion of the course will examine a set of case studies of the techniques being applied to real SSA problems, including code examples in Python with Tensorflow.